OpenBankingUK/read-write-api-docs-pub/profiles/account-and-transaction-api-profile.md

 - The AISP **must** cease to access the APIs at that point.
 - The AISP **must** call the **DELETE** operation on the account-access-consent resource (before confirming consent revocation with the PSU) as soon as is practically possible, to indicate to the ASPSP that the PSU has revoked consent.

+### Access Revocation

+A PSU **may** cancel AISP's access directly with the ASPSP.
+The ASPSPs **may** revoke/expire the access token provided to the AISP.
+In such a situation, the status of the account-access-consent **must** remain unchanged and the AISP **must** be allowed to request PSU to re-authenticate the same account-access-consent resource.

 ### Changes to Selected Account(s)

 The PSU **must** select the accounts to which the consent should be applied at the point of consent authorisation.